Core Courses for PhD Candidates

 Participation in Research Network (mandatory)

 At the end of CC1, each PhD candidate selects a research network in which to participate.
 Within the research networks, which consist of both senior and junior members of the institute, recent work is discussed during informal seminars and conferences.
-All PhD candidates hand in a report on a selection of the activities of their group at the end of their second year.
-If candidates feel that there not a research network that best suits their interests yet, they can start a new one for additional credits, provided that there is sufficient interest within the Institute.
+If candidates feel that there isn’t a research network that best suits their interests yet, they can start a new one for additional credits, provided that there is sufficient interest within the Institute.

 Participation in the Huizinga PhD Conference (mandatory)